 How we can help

-All of the above social enterprise entity structures require specialist advice so, if you are considering such a business in the Barnoldswick and Skipton area we, at Windle & Bowker, can assist you.
+All of the above social enterprise entity structures require specialist advice so, if you are considering such a business in the Barnoldswick area we, at Windle & Bowker, can assist you.
 We will be happy to discuss your plans and the most appropriate structure with you.
 The most appropriate structure will depend on a number of factors, including consideration of taxation implications, the legal entity, regulation and management style.

 Download content as a PDF